danabrams/elm-media/Proposal.md

 ## Thanks

 Thanks for reading this monster document.
 I'm sorry for writing such a long proposal, I didn't have to time to write a short one.
-I appreciate that you got to this place.
-Since you did make it to the end, here's the secret code: 04 80 FE 57.
+I appreciate that you got to this place. ~~Since you did make it to the end, here's the secret code: 04 80 FE 57.
 Use it responsibly.
-The first one to send me the above code privately gets a free slice of pizza, or cappucino, or beer from me when I next see them in person.
+The first one to send me the above code privately gets a free slice of pizza, or cappucino, or beer from me when I next see them in person.~~ Sorry, we already had a winner!